 |Celery & Herb Salad with Hard-Boiled Eggs & Anchovy Vinaigrette

-This flavorful mix of sliced radishes, celery and hard-boiled eggs would be lovely served as part of a buffet with grilled fish or chicken.
+This flavorful mix of thinly-sliced radishes, celery and hard-boiled eggs would be lovely served as part of a buffet with grilled fish or chicken.

 |Green Bean Salad with Sweet and Sour Mustard Vinaigrette